devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 # Grafana logging

+🔑 **Key points**

+- You can generate logs using Curl or code with HTTP requests.
+- The Grafana Explorer provides the ability to review and search logs.
+- Create a simple service that logs requests.
+- Simulate requests that generate logs with Curl.

+---

 ![Loki logo](lokiLogo.png)

 Grafana Cloud provides a service called Loki that makes it easy to harness the full power of logging.